GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Lurching Departed {WiP}.md

 **-** Does not produce warmth.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

-**Mindless**: Edacious corpses do not have capacity for independent thought.
+**Mindless**: Lurching departed do not have capacity for independent thought.
 As such, they cannot participate in articulate thought or coordination.
 They are also unaffected by mind-influencing affects and fear-based effects.

-**Unnecessary Hunger**: The edacious corpse does not need to eat, but is driven to do so.
-If it must choose betwwen a fighting foe, a fleeing foe, or a dead creature which is nearer to it than a foe- it will go for the corpse first and remain focused on it so long as it is not distrubed.
-It can restore points of undeath as it eats, regaining 1 per pound of creature consumed.
-If it has a flashback and is undisturbed, there is a 1 in 12 chance that it may instead find an alternative food source that matches something it ate while alive.

 -----